News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 The only exception to the rule about imported over-the-air signals is simultaneous substitution (simsub), a practice required by Canada's broadcasting regulator, the CRTC, which requires cable, satellite and fibre-based TV providers to replace a U.S. signal with a Canadian broadcast station if both are carrying the exact same program (i.e., only the commercials are different).
 However, simsub does not apply if the American and Canadian networks are covering the same event in different ways – whether it's different parts of the event, different camera angles, or just different commentators.

-Thus, barring the highly unlikely event that the CBC chooses to directly simulcast the NBC coverage including announcers – the CBC has never done it before, although CTV did it to a limited extent when it last had Olympic rights in 2012 – there should not be any simsubs affecting Canadians' ability to watch the American coverage on the NBC broadcast network.
+Thus, barring the highly unlikely event that the CBC chooses to directly simulcast the NBC coverage including announcers – the CBC has never done it before, although CTV did it to a limited extent when it last had Olympic rights in 2012 (and even then we don't believe they resulted in simsubs) – there should not be any simsubs affecting Canadians' ability to watch the American coverage on the NBC broadcast network.

 How about coverage on CNBC, Golf Channel, and NBC's websites?